Royal Ethiopian Regiment

-The Ethiopian Regiment, better known as Lord Dunmore's Ethiopian Regiment, was a British colonial military unit organized during the American Revolution by the Earl of Dunmore, last Royal Governor of Virginia.
-Composed of formerly enslaved people who had escaped from Patriot masters, it was led by British officers and sergeants.
+The Royal Ethiopian Regiment, also known as Lord Dunmore's Ethiopian Regiment, was a British military unit formed of "indentured servants, negros or others" organized after the April 1775 outbreak of the American Revolution by the Earl of Dunmore, last Royal Governor of Virginia.
+Dunmore issued a proclamation in November 1775, promising freedom to enslaved Blacks held by Patriots in Virginia, who joined the British cause to suppress the insurrection.
+Hundreds of enslaved men left their enslavers to join the new regiment led by British officers and sergeants.
+The regiment's uniforms were inscribed with the "incendiary words 'Liberty to Slaves'".
+Enlisted men were not only emancipated but also paid one pound, one guinea for joining.
 The regiment was disbanded in 1776, though many of its soldiers probably went on to serve in other Black Loyalist units.

 Unit formed

 In 1775, Lord Dunmore, Royal Governor of Virginia, issued a proclamation offering freedom to all slaves of revolutionaries who were willing to join him under arms against the rebels in the American Revolutionary War.
-Five hundred Virginia slaves promptly abandoned their Revolutionary masters and joined Dunmore's ranks.
-The governor formed them into the Ethiopian Regiment, also known as Lord Dunmore's Ethiopian Regiment.
+Five hundred Virginia slaves immediately abandoned their Revolutionary masters and joined Dunmore's ranks.
+The governor formed them into the Royal Ethiopian Regiment, also known as Lord Dunmore's Ethiopian Regiment.

 During the war, tens of thousands of slaves escaped, having a substantial economic effect on the American South.
 An estimated 25,000 slaves escaped in South Carolina; 30,000 in Virginia, and almost one-quarter of the slave population in Georgia.
 Slaves also escaped in New England and New York, often joining the British forces occupying New York for freedom.
 While thousands went to the British lines for freedom (and the British evacuated nearly 4,000 Black Loyalists to Nova Scotia and other colonies after the war), others took advantage of the wartime confusion to migrate to other areas of the colonies.

-"Smallpox also ruined the British plan to raise an army of slave and indentured servants by promising them freedom after the war- the disease killed off most of the Ethiopian Regiment even as it assembled."
+"Smallpox also ruined the British plan to raise an army of slave and indentured servants by promising them freedom after the war - the disease killed off most of the Ethiopian Regiment even as it assembled."

-Lord Dunmore's Ethiopian Regiment, composed of escaped slaves, was probably the first black regiment in the service of the Crown during the revolution.
-By December 1775 the regiment had nearly 300 black people, including its most famous member, an escaped slave called Titus, then known as Tye.
-In later years, he became known as Colonel Tye as an honorary title for his military skills.
+Lord Dunmore's Royal Ethiopian Regiment, composed of escaped slaves, was probably the first black regiment in the service of the Crown during the revolution.
+By December 1775, the regiment had nearly 300 black people, including its most famous member, an escaped slave called Titus, then known as Tye.
+In later years, he became known as Colonel Tye, an honorary title for his military skills.
 Private Tye and his comrades believed that they were fighting not just for their own individual freedom but for the freedom of enslaved black people in North America.